onkura/probity-runtime-verification-studies/README.md

 As large language models evolve from conversational systems into **operational agents capable of executing actions**, new infrastructure is required to evaluate not only whether tasks succeed, but whether agents behave correctly during execution.

 Traditional evaluation approaches measure outcomes.
-These experiments focus instead on **runtime behavior** — how agents gather evidence, follow workflow constraints, make decisions, and respond to failure conditions.
+These experiments focus instead on **runtime behavior and governance infrastructure**

 ---